 A bogie vehicle is a structure mounted on four wheels and with mass equivalent to that of a selected passenger vehicle.
 The bogie vehicle is steered by rails, guide cable, remote control, or other means to strike the specimen.
 The bogie vehicle may be accelerated to impact speed by a push or tow vehicle, by self power, or by stationary windlass.
 A crushable or otherwise deformable nose can be mounted on the front of the bogie.

-Bogie vehicles may be used to simulate impacts with breakaway structures, work-zone traffic control devices, longitudinal barriers, or components of such systems.
-As discussed in Section 4.2.2, bogie vehicles must be revalidated periodically to ensure that the devices are representative of modern vehicles.

-D2 Comparison of Techniques
+As discussed in Section 4.2.2, bogie vehicles must be revalidated periodically if the devices are to be representative of modern vehicles.
+Existing bogies have been designed to replicate vehicular crush characteristics and inertial properties of vehicles more than 25 years old.
+These bogie vehicles have been shown to be capable of simulating impacts with breakaway structures.
+However, signifi - cant improvements to the vehicle crush and suspension models must be made before existing bogies can be expected to replicate impacts with other safety features such as longitudinal barriers.

+Appendix D—Analytical and Experimental Tools | 209

+D2 COMPARISON OF TECHNIQUES

 Applications and limitations of safety feature development techniques are given in Table D-3.